Strawberry Flower: 2001–2002: Formation and "Ai no Uta"

-2004: “Tane no Uta”
+2004: "Tane no Uta"

 Nintendo commissioned Strawberry Flower for promotional Pikmin music once again, this time, for TV commercials for the GameCube title Pikmin 2.
-The resulting single was “Tane no Uta”, released in May of 2004, based on the Japanese children’s nursery rhyme “Koganemushi”, with the lyrics adapted to talk about each Pikmin color.
+The resulting single was "Tane no Uta", released in May 2004, based on the Japanese children's nursery rhyme "Koganemushi", with the lyrics adapted to talk about each Pikmin color.

 The CD single also came with a cover of the Japanese nursery rhyme "Shabondama" and a remix of "Ai no Uta", with re-recorded vocals and instrumentation.

 Just like "Ai no Uta" in the first game, "Tane no Uta" was not actually included in Pikmin 2 in any form.
-However, “Ai no Uta” was included in this game as an easter egg.
+However, "Ai no Uta" was included in this game as an easter egg.

-2005-2014: Hiatus and worldwide exposure
+2005–2014: Hiatus and worldwide exposure

 Ever since "Tane no Uta", Strawberry Flower would not return to work with Nintendo or Pikmin anymore with new songs, despite the Pikmin series getting new installments in the following years.

 However, "Ai no Uta" and "Tane no Uta" would be reused by Nintendo in other projects.
 The first of them was the 2008 crossover fighting game Super Smash Bros.
 Brawl, where both songs were included as background music for the Pikmin-themed Distant Planet stage.
-The french version of "Ai no Uta" was also included.
-With the worldwide release of the game, that marked Strawberry Flower’s first appearance worldwide, leading to a cult following among international Pikmin fans.
+The French version of "Ai no Uta" was also included.
+With the worldwide release of the game, that marked Strawberry Flower's first appearance worldwide, leading to a cult following among international Pikmin fans.
 Those songs did not return in future Super Smash Bros. games.

-With the release of Pikmin 3 in 2013, “Ai no Uta” was once again used in advertisements for the game.
+With the release of Pikmin 3 in 2013, "Ai no Uta" was once again used in advertisements for the game.
 This currently stands as the latest usage of Strawberry Flower music in Pikmin media.

-2015: Brief reunion and “arukuhayasade”
+2015: Brief reunion and "arukuhayasade"

-February 2015 marked a brief reunion for the band with the single “arukuhayasade”.
-It was their first released independently and worldwide, and was also the first with no ties to ‘’Pikmin’’ or Nintendo, being written as a tie-in to a book of the same name.
+February 2015 marked a brief reunion for the band with the single "arukuhayasade".
+It was their first released independently and worldwide, and was also the first with no ties to Pikmin or Nintendo, being written as a tie-in to a book of the same name.